Image Source: Wanderer “WANDERER

 Legend of Angulimala

 Stupa derives its name from the name “Angulimala,” which literally translates to “the necklace of fingers.”
-It was believed that Angulimala was a ruthless dacoit of Sharavsit who chopped his victims while wearing a necklace.
+It was believed that Angulimala was a ruthless dacoit of Sharavasti who chopped his victims while wearing a necklace.
 Once upon a time, he was on the brink of killing his mother, but Lord Buddha intervened and prevented Angulimala from committing matricide.
 Buddha’s path of wisdom leads Angulimala to renounce his violent ways and become a devoted disciple.

 Architecture of Angulimala Stupa